Restaurant Listings

 CAFE

-From the owners of Hearth and Hill comes Hill’s Kitchen cafe and catering.
+From the owners of Hearth and Hill comes Hill’s Kitchen café and catering.
 There’s a wide selection of coffees, teas, smoothies, beer, and wine, and a delectable pastry selection and breakfast menu.
-For lunch, enjoy the grinders, flatbreads, paninis, sandwiches, wraps, and salads.
-The meat stromboli with calabrese, Italian sausage, and mozzarella is terrific, and wine and beer are available.
+For lunch, enjoy the Italian beef sandwich, tempura shrimp tacos, veggie burrito, Buddha bowl, the daily soup, salads, and more.
+The salmon poke with sushi rice, edamame, wakame, and more is excellent, and wine and beer are available.
+Frozen meals to go are also offered.
 1153 Center Dr, 435-200-2870, hills-kitchen.com $$ B L O P

 LOCO LIZARD CANTINA